rahulpdev/WebsiteNavbarMap/dev_docs/current_task.md

 ## Context

-The initial Memory Bank is established, and a detailed `implementation_plan.md` has been created and subsequently revised.
-Key decisions include prioritizing the implementation of the concurrency system (now Phase 3) earlier to address potential file writing issues before integrating the full CLI and crawler.
-The project is now moving into the first phase of development: setting up the foundational structure and environment as per the updated plan.
+The initial Memory Bank is established.
+Following a review, the project design and architecture have been refined, particularly concerning concurrency.
+Key decisions include prioritizing the implementation of an enhanced concurrency system (now Phase 3) earlier in the development cycle.
+This system incorporates atomic writes, write-ahead logging, a retry circuit breaker, and a dead letter queue.
+The previously planned Resource Governor has been removed based on recent feedback.
+These changes have been documented across the Memory Bank (`project_tracker.md`, `implementation_plan.md`, `codebase_summary.md`, `tech_stack.md`).
+The project is now ready to move into the first phase of development: setting up the foundational structure and environment as per the updated plan.

 ## Current Focus